Linzy0227/UCS-Expert/README.md

-# UCS-Expert: Fine-Grained Segmentation for Any Underwater Coral Imagery(We will release the complete code after the paper is accepted.)
+# UCS-Expert: Fine-Grained Segmentation for Underwater Coral Imagery(We will release the complete code after the paper is accepted.)
 This is the official repository for UCS-Expert: Fine-Grained Segmentation for Any Underwater Coral Imagery.

 ## We provide a simple tool for interactively segment coral images